 Here are a few essential staff members you’ll need to run a campground.
 Remember that some personnel can perform multiple roles if your park isn’t as busy.

-- Marketing staff: to promote the campground and attract new customers.
+- Marketing staff.
+Most campground owners do this themselves, but someone has to promote the campground and attract new customers.

 Another area you’ll need to focus on is marketing.
 You must tell people that your campground is a great place to stay.